We are all drawn to stories of successful turnarounds. A turnaround is basically an abrupt or unexpected change in direction.

 I know of many personal turnarounds.
 Two of my friends have quit drinking alcohol.
 It has been hard, with relapses, suffering, and lost, but neither gave up.
 One of my friends is now more than 15 years sober and the other is almost 3 years sober.

 I have more stories of friends with different types of turnarounds.
 Two of them grew up in terrible circumstances; one living in a chicken coop, the other in a tent.
 Both were cold and hungry until they entered the foster system around the age of 12.
 They both had generous, wonderful foster parents.
 These two friends were able to finish school, then work their way through college.
 Both became successful family men, businessmen, and contributors to their communities.

 Another person went to more than 12 different schools in 12 years.
 He spent his school days in the class designated to the basement for the special needs kids.
 He was very unruly, hard to teach, and dyslexic.
 He was also hungry most of the time.
 His parents were often no-shows.
-His siblings were a mix of half- brothers/sisters and stepsiblings.
+His siblings were a mix of half- brothers/sisters and step-siblings.
 Somehow he learned to read, finished high school, and also worked his way through college.
-He also is very successful in business and also has a wonderful, stable family life.
+He became very successful in business and has a wonderful, stable family life.

 Personal turnarounds, such as these, are human, interesting, and inspiring.
 The last three people had lived with nothing, suffered much, but with great personal sacrifice rose above their circumstances to build new and better lives.